Montana Fishing Reports

 Spring Creeks - Red Hot (relatively compared to other winter options)

-The Livingston creeks (Armstrong, Depuy and Nelson) are a great option in the winter.
-Since these magical fisheries are fed
+The Livingston creeks (Armstrong, Depuy and Nelson) are a great option in the early spring since these magical fisheries are

 Other fisheries - Poor